Non-Emergency Contact Information

 Oscoda Township Volunteer Fire Department Overview

 The Department has two State Certified Fire Instructors who provide basic and advanced training for members of all Iosco County Fire Departments.
-Currently there are three Police Officers from Oscoda Township Police Department who are also members of the Fire Department.
+Currently, there are three Police Officers from the Oscoda Township Police Department who are also members of the Fire Department.

 The Oscoda Fire Department participates in a yearly fire prevention program with the School District including Fire Department Volunteers attending the schools every fall with fire prevention materials and safety information.

 The population and government units of Iosco County depend upon eight separate volunteer fire departments, interconnected by a Mutual Aid Agreement that includes membership from neighboring Ogemaw County as well.
 An enhanced 911 (E911) Authority was established and became operational In April of 1996.
 The Authority is made up of representatives from the State Police, Sheriffs Department, City of East Tawas, Tawas Police Authority, Oscoda Township Police Department, City of Tawas City, County Board of Commissioners, East Tawas Fire Department, and Oscoda Township Fire Department.
 The 911 facility is located northeast of East Tawas on US-23 in Baldwin Centre, Baldwin Township in the former County Annex Building.
 Dispatching services utilize state-of-the-art computer systems to receive emergency calls and to direct fire, police, and ambulance units to the emergency scene.
 Contact 989-362-1430 or email@example.com